Mindblowing Points, Great Value, Ethereal Texture

 $13.99/bottle or just $11.19/bottle in a solid or mixed case of wine.

-Suffice it to say, if New Zealand Sauvignon Blanc is your thing, then this is an early Christmas present.
+Suffice it to say, if New Zealand Sauvignon Blanc is your thing, then this is an early Christmas present for you.
 Buy as many cases as you possibly can as quickly as you can.

 If summer company is becoming a weekly event for you, then stocking up on this white wine would be a smart move.
 It's a great little wine and it has tons of value.
 Your company will adore you for it, and when you tell them it received 97 points you may not be able to get rid of them.